Naveduran/MyEverydayScripts/python/README.md

 */
 ```
 ### Environment
-By default, RG assumes the files were tested and created in Ubuntu 14.06.6 LTS.
-This can be changed using the configuration file.
+The first time the program is executed is going to ask you the environ where the repositpory was developed.

 ### Authors
 Readmeg reads the git configuration variables 'user.fullname', 'user.email' and 'user.environ'.
-If those aren't created, RG asks the full name of the user to be written in the readmes.
+If those aren't created, readmeg asks the full name of the user.

 ## Files
 The files contained in this repository are: